H. H. Holmes: Capture and execution

-Holmes's murder spree finally ended when he was arrested in Boston on November 17, 1894, after being tracked there from Philadelphia by the private Pinkerton National Detective Agency.
-He was held on an outstanding warrant for horse theft in Texas because the authorities had become more suspicious at this point and Holmes appeared poised to flee the country in the company of his unsuspecting third wife.
+Holmes' murder spree finally ended when he was arrested in Boston on November 17, 1894, after being tracked there from Philadelphia by the private Pinkerton National Detective Agency.
+He was held on an outstanding warrant for horse theft in Texas because the authorities had become more suspicious at this point and Holmes appeared poised to flee the country with his unsuspecting third wife.
 (Note: Holmes was thus simultaneously moving three groups of people across the country, each ignorant of the other groups.)

-In July 1895, following the discovery of Alice and Nellie's bodies, Chicago police and reporters began investigating Holmes's building in Englewood, now locally referred to as the "Castle".
+In July 1895, following the discovery of Alice and Nellie's bodies, the Chicago Police Department and journalists began investigating Holmes' former hotel in Englewood, now locally referred to as the "Castle".
+Detectives and a medical expert found a trail of human blood leading from Julia Conner's dining room through a dark chamber to a secret trapdoor and down an elevator shaft into the basement, where a clot of blood mixed with human hair was discovered; child's underwear stained with blood, a blood-soaked handkerchief and a rope with blood in its knots were also recovered.
+In the janitor's private rooms, detectives found two theatrical trunks bearing the painted-over initials "M.R.W.", identified as belonging to Minnie R. Williams.
+Separately, investigators obtained confirmation that Pitezel had operated in Philadelphia under the name Robert E. Phelps, and Emeline Cigrand's father wrote from Indiana to inquire about a photograph of his daughter found at the "Castle", which investigators identified as a facsimile from the Cigrand family album.

 Though many sensational claims were made, no evidence was found which could have convicted Holmes in Chicago.
-There was only very circumstantial physical evidence of the "Castle" victims: a piece of human bone possibly from Julia Conner; remains of a child, possibly Pearl Conner; a burned gold watch chain and burned dress buttons—apparently belonging to Minnie Williams; and a tuft of human female hair found in a chimney flue.
-Thus Holmes would be tried for the murder of Pitezel in Philadelphia, which had the clearest case for murder.
+There was only very circumstantial evidence of murders committed inside the "Castle": a piece of human bone possibly from Julia Conner; remains of a child, possibly Pearl Conner; a burned gold watch chain and burned dress buttons—apparently belonging to Minnie; and a tuft of human female hair found in a chimney flue.
+Thus Holmes would be tried for the murder of Pitezel in Philadelphia, which had the best chance for success.

-In October 1895, Holmes was put on trial for the murder of Benjamin Pitezel, and was found guilty and sentenced to death.
+In October 1895, Holmes was put on trial for the murder of Pitezel, and was found guilty and sentenced to death.
 By then, it was evident Holmes had also murdered the three missing Pitezel children.
-Following his conviction, Holmes confessed to twenty-seven murders in Chicago, Indianapolis, and Toronto, and six attempted murders.
-Holmes was paid $7,500 by the Hearst newspapers in exchange for his confession.
+Following his conviction, he confessed to twenty-seven murders in Chicago, Indianapolis and Toronto, and six attempted murders.
+Holmes was paid $7,500 by Hearst newspapers in exchange for his confession.
 While writing his confessions in prison, Holmes mentioned how drastically his facial appearance had changed since his imprisonment.